-There’s no doubt that the Internet has made marketing to a wider audience faster, easier, and more affordable.
+The Internet has made marketing to a wide audience faster, easier, and more affordable.
 But that doesn’t mean offline marketing is obsolete.
 While many businesses have avoided online marketing options, often to their peril, other businesses are missing significant business by not tapping into offline marketing to reach their target market.

 Here are 10 offline marketing strategies you can use easily and affordably to promote your home business.